ThomasTJdev/nim_awsS3/README.md

 # S3 Multipart uploads

-To use multipart import it with:
+To use multipart import it directly and compile with `-d:s3multipart`:

 ```nim
 import awsS3/multipart